 Community 1.1 Reference Plant Community

-The reference plant community is dominated by winterfat and bud sagebrush.
-Shadscale, Indian ricegrass and bottlebrush squirreltail are important species associated with this site.
-Potential vegetative composition is about 45% grasses, 5% forbs and 50% shrubs.
+The reference plant community is dominated by winterfat and Indian ricegrass.
+Potential vegetative composition is about 60 percent grasses, 10 percent forbs and 30 percent shrubs.
 Approximate ground cover (basal and crown) is 10 to 20 percent.